Srikrishnapsk/Srikrishnapsk/README.md

 Learning new technologies and curious about creating new things
 - 🌱 I’m currently learning ...Linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Just mail me sripsk45@gmail.com or msg me on twitter - @Srikrishnapsk
+Just mail me sripsk45@gmail.com or msg me on twitter

 <!---
 Srikrishnapsk/Srikrishnapsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.